pantrypoints/sp/content/en/research/countries/china/xi/chapter-12b.md

 development and progress.
 We must actively respond to the thoughts, expectations and anxieties of the people, concentrate all parties to tackle tough problems, and constantly meet the growing needs of the people for a beautiful ecological environment.
-The 19th National Congress of the Communist Party of China made a major political judgment that "socialism with Chinese characteristics has entered a new era", clearly pointing out that this new era is an era in which the people of all ethnic groups in the country unite and struggle, continuously create a better life, and gradually realize the common prosperity of all the people.
+The 19th National Congress of the CCP made a major political judgment that "socialism with Chinese characteristics has entered a new era", clearly pointing out that this new era is an era in which the people of all ethnic groups in the country unite and struggle, continuously create a better life, and gradually realize the common prosperity of all the people.
 The people's